 Although this is a very important design step, schematic simulation does not guarantee the functionality, reliability or even manufacturability of your design.
 Applying good design for manufacturing (DFM) practices will help you ensure that your design can be manufactured.
 However, there are additional steps you can take to test functionality and reliability during design.

-The reasons for performing a schematic simulation of your circuit are to:
+The reasons for performing a schematic simulation of your electronic circuit are to:

 Determine Component Parameters: Primarily voltages, currents, and impedances.

 Verify Circuit/System Operation: Check inputs/outputs, and signal levels.

 Make Changes and Correct Errors: Replace components, or make design changes.